pmm1/islandis-login/README.md

     "[token you received to your callbackURI from Island.is login attempt]";

 const loginIS = new IslandISLogin({
-    kennitala: "5207170800", // should be the kennitala of a company registered with Island.is });
+    audienceUrl: "api.myntkaup.is", // should be the domain you registered with Island to which the request is sent.
+});

 loginIS